DIGEST OXYMEL

 Plant Medicine Details:

-The Calendula flowers used in this remedy were handpicked after tending to them in the garden for the spring and summer season on Salt Spring Island.
+The Calendula flowers used in this remedy were handpicked after tending to them in the garden for the spring and summer seasons on Salt Spring Island.
 Calendula, also called Herbal Sunshine, is a native European plant that blooms throughout the entire summer, offering a beautiful orange and yellow glow across any garden space.
-The flowers were infused fresh
+This medicine aids in the treatment of gum disease, stomach irritation, ulcers, hemorrhoids, mouth ulcers, upset stomach, nausea, vomiting, diarrhea, soothing torn-up mucosa, as well as lending itself to improving a sluggish liver, high enzyme counts, and viral hepatitis (Wood, 2008).

 Marshmallow is native to salt marshes along the ocean, inland waterways, and ditches in Europe, but is widely cultivated and naturalized in North America.
-The flowers, leaves, and roots of Marshmallow and many of its cousins have been used around the world as a source of mucilage that is moistening, soothing, anti-inflammatory, and softening.
+The flowers, leaves, and roots of Marshmallow and many of their cousins have been used around the world as a source of mucilage that is moistening, soothing, anti-inflammatory, and softening.
 Marshmallow medicine is soothing and anti-inflammatory to the digestive tract, treating over-acidity, ulcers, low digestive enzyme production, diarrhea, dysentery, constipation, and hemorrhoids (Wood, 2008).

 This medicinal remedy is a place that can initiate a person’s journey back to a healthy digestive environment within the body, so that we may create a healthy environment with the land, as a reflection of our body.
 Perhaps while working with this remedy one can put their bare feet on the ground and their hands in the dirt, to give and receive healing in a sacred exchange of reciprocity.

-Best Before: 16/12/2022
+Best Before: 5 years

 Size: 100ml